Personal Identity and Uploading Mark

 you will welcome the opportunities which this technical advance offers.”

-course there is no reason to stop at one replica.
-Using Parfit’s
+there is no reason to stop at one replica.
+Using Parfit’s Teletransporter

-could awaken in the same instant, all claiming to be Mark Walker.
-(And what a
+the same instant, all claiming to be Mark Walker.
+(And what a wonderful world

-that I did not say that any of the thousand persons claiming to be Mark Walker
+did not say that any of the thousand persons claiming to be Mark Walker are me.

 original is me.
 If the original is destroyed, and a thousand replicas are made,

-does the psychological account have to say about multiple replicas?
-Here
+psychological account have to say about multiple replicas?
+Here opinions

-opinions differ.
-On the one hand, it seems that if there are multiple replicas,
+differ.
+On the one hand, it seems that if there are multiple replicas, and they

-and they are all psychologically indistinguishable from the original, then each
+are all psychologically indistinguishable from the original, then each of them

 view is that at most one replica is me, for there can be only one me (Shorter

-argue that both sides of the debate are correct; there is a sense in which
+that both sides of the debate are correct; there is a sense in which there

 versions of me.
 The first step in our argument is to get a little clearer about